theturtle32/WebSocket-Node/README.md

 This is a pure JavaScript implementation of the WebSocket Draft -09 for Node.
 There are some example client and server applications that implement various interoperability testing protocols in the "test" folder.

-For a WebSocket -09 client written in Flash see my [AS3WebScocket](https://github.com/Worlize/AS3WebSocket) project.
+For a WebSocket draft-08/-09/-10 client written in Flash see my [AS3WebScocket](https://github.com/Worlize/AS3WebSocket) project.

-*There will not be a draft-08 implementation, as the -08 specification was only out for a week before being superseded by -09.*
+*The latest three drafts of the WebSocket protocol, draft-08, draft-09, and draft-10, are functionally identical and implement the same wire protocol, protocol version "8".
+They are all interoperable, with only editorial changes across the three drafts.
+The current implementation of WebSocket-Node works with all three.*

 If you're looking for the version supporting draft-07 or draft-06, see the draft-07 or draft-06 branches.
 It will not be maintained, as I plan to track each subsequent draft of the protocol until it's finalized, and will ultimately be supporting *only* the final draft.